ramofabian/aws-bootcamp-cruddur-2023/journal/week1.md

     name: cruddur
 ```

-With the command `docker-compose up -d ` the backend and frontend images are build based on previous dockerfiles, then they are used to deploy the containers connected with an internal network called cruddur.
+With the command `docker-compose up -d ` the backend and frontend images are build based on previous dockerfiles, then they are used to deploy the containers connected with an internal network called "cruddur".

 <p align="center"><img src="assets/week1/Docker_compose_deploy.png" alt="accessibility text"></p>